 In 1597, English philosopher Francis Bacon said 'knowledge is power'.
-Since October of 2000, folding@home has proved that 'power (both

-electrical + computer) produces knowledge'
+Folding@home is proof that 'power (both electrical + computer) produces knowledge'.

-mathematics are combined in computer-based models to predict how protein molecules might fold (or misfold) in three spatial
+the science of Molecular Dynamics where molecular chemistry and mathematics are combined in computer-based models to predict how protein molecules might fold (or misfold) in space over

-When I first heard about this, I recalled the science-fiction magnum opus by Isaac Asimov colloquially known as The Foundation Trilogy which introduced a fictional branch of science called psychohistory where statistics, history and sociology are combined in computer-based models to predict
+When I first heard about this, I recalled the science-fiction magnum opus by Isaac Asimov colloquially known as The Foundation Trilogy which introduced the fictional science of psychohistory

 this.

-I was considering a financial charitable donation to Folding@home when it occurred to me that my
+I was considering a financial charitable donation to Folding@home when it occurred to me that my money would be better spent by making

-life).
-I was already 'folding' on a half-dozen computers anyway so all I needed to do was purchase video graphics cards
+half-dozen computers so all I needed to do was purchase video graphics cards which would increase my computational throughput by a thousand-fold (three

-Then convincing others (like you) to follow my example.
-My solitary folding efforts will have
+Convincing others (like you) to follow my example.
+My solitary folding efforts will have little effect on humanity's future but together we

-little effect on humanity's future.
-Together we can make a real difference. (read on)
+can make a real difference.

-Dr. Asimov: I am dedicating this website to you and your publishing.
+you and your work.
 You have greatly influenced my life.

-to look for.
-Since the behavior of atoms-in-molecules (computational chemistry) as well as atoms-between-molecules (molecular dynamics) can be modeled, it makes more sense to begin with a computer analysis.
-Then
+chemistry) as well as atoms-between-molecules (molecular dynamics) can be modeled,

-permitted configurations can then be passed on to experimental researchers.
+it makes more sense to begin with a computer analysis.
+Once that has been completed, permitted configurations can then be passed on to experimental researchers.

 Real-world observation

-network which will stiffen then scatter light (appear white).
-No chemical change has occurred but taste, volume and color
+strings which now can intertwine into a tangled network which will stiffen then scatter light (now appears white).
+No chemical change has occurred, but taste, volume

-have been altered.
+and color have been altered.

-Using the most powerful single core processor (CPU) available today, simulating the folding possibilities of one large protein
+Using the most powerful single core processor (Pentium-4), simulating the folding possibilities of one large protein molecule for one millisecond of

-years) of computational time.
-However, if the problem is sliced up then assigned to 100,000 personal computers over the internet,
+chemical time might require one million days (2737 years) of computational time.
+However, if the problem is sliced up then assigned to 100,000

-the computational time drops to ten days.
-Convincing friends, relatives, and employers to do the same
+personal computers over the internet, the computational time drops to ten days.
+Convincing friends, relatives, and employers to do the same could

-could reduce the computational time requirement to one day or less.
+reduce the computational time requirement to one day or less.

 chemical